 NEW HAMPSHIRE DEVELOPERS, ENGINEERS, and CONTRACTORS:

 Our residential and employer surveys have closed.
-We are now in the process of planning additional outreach to municipal leaders and stakeholders, developers/builders/property owners/real estate professionals, and social services stakeholders.
+We are now in the process of planning additional outreach to municipal leaders and social services stakeholders.
 These will be in the form of interviews, focus groups, and additional targeted surveys.

 Stay Informed: As the project moves forward, we will hold public events and opportunities for comment.
 To keep informed, sign up for the monthly UVLSRPC Newsletter, bi-yearly Keys to the Valley newsletter, or simply visit this webpage any time!